 Division III – These schools can still be quite competitive athletically, but they offer NO athletic scholarships.
 Students can qualify for merit-based awards (if offered) or need-based aid, but no one at a Division III institution will have an athletic scholarship.
 DIII schools are generally small colleges like Grinnell College or Meredith College.

-Decide your priorities
+Decide your priorities as athletes

 So, now that you know the various levels of college athletics, it’s time for you to decide where you belong, and there will be two important elements in this decision: